 Optical Variable Attenuator

-Optical variable attenuator, or variable optical attenuator, generally uses a variable neutral density filter.
+An optical variable attenuator, or variable optical attenuator, generally uses a variable neutral density filter.
 It has advantages of being stable, wavelength insensitive, mode insensitive, and offering a large dynamic range.
-Variable optical attenuator is generally used for testing and measurement, but it is also widely adopted in EDFAs (Erbium-Doped Fiber Amplifier) for equalizing the light power among different channels.
+A variable optical attenuator is generally used for testing and measurement, but it is also widely adopted in EDFAs (Erbium-Doped Fiber Amplifier) for equalizing the light power among different channels.
 Basically, there are two types of optical variable attenuator: stepwise variable attenuator and continuously variable attenuator.
-Stepwise variable attenuator can change the attenuation of the signal in known steps such as 0.1 dB, 0.5 dB or 1 dB.
-Continuously variable optical attenuator produces precise level of attenuation with flexible adjustment.
+The stepwise variable attenuator can change the attenuation of the signal in known steps such as 0.1 dB, 0.5 dB or 1 dB.
+Continuously variable optical attenuator produces a precise level of attenuation with flexible adjustment.
 Thus, operators are able to adjust the attenuator to accommodate the changes required quickly and precisely without any interruption to the circuit.

 How to Use Fixed Fiber Attenuator?

 As shown in the figure below, fixed fiber optic attenuators should be always installed at the receiver end of the link (X in the drawing).
 This is because it’s more convenient to test the receiver power before and after attenuation or while adjusting it with your power meter at the receiver, plus any reflectance will be attenuated on its path back to the source.

 For female to male fixed fiber optic attenuators, we can plug the patch cord to the female fiber optic adapter of the attenuator.
 And then plug the male plug connector of the attenuator to the equipment directly.
 For a female to female fixed fiber optic attenuators, we should plug the two patch cords to the two female fiber optic adapter of the attenuator (shown in the figure below).